HieuNguyenVu/scully-personal-website/README.md

 # Portfolio
+Demo web site here: https://nhvu95.com/

+Responsive UI is available
+If you use my template, please give me a star, I very much appreciate.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

+## Build
+1. Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.
+2. Run `npm run scully`to prerender .md file to blog page.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm run scully:serve` to serve static server.
+Make sure that you run build (1-2) first.

+## Page preview
+1. Home
+2. Portfolio
+3. Blog
+4. Blog Page

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests